AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 Fathers pursued exactly the same course, is it not demonstrated that they intended to be understood as he was understood?[^111]

-Professor Plumptre in a letter concerning Canon Farrar\'s sermons, says:
+Professor Plumptre in a letter concerning Canon Farrar's sermons, says:
-\"There were two words which the Evangelists might have used --- *kolasis, timoria*.
+"There were two words which the Evangelists might have used --- *kolasis, timoria*.
 Of these, the first carries with it, by the definition of the greatest of Greek ethical writers, the idea of a reformatory process, (Aristotle, Rhet.
 I, X, 10-17).
-It is inflicted
-\'for the sake of him who suffers it.\' The second, on the other hand, describes a penalty purely vindictive or retributive.
+It is inflicted 'for the sake of him who suffers it.'
+The second, on the other hand, describes a penalty purely vindictive or retributive.
 St. Matthew chose
---- if we believe that our Lord spoke Greek, he himself chose --- the former word, and not the latter.\"
+--- if we believe that our Lord spoke Greek, he himself chose --- the former word, and not the latter."

 All the evidence conclusively shows that the terms defining punishment
---- \"everlasting,\" \"eternal,\" \"*Gehenna*,\" etc., in the Scriptures teach its limited duration, and were so regarded by sacred and profane authors, and that those outside of the Bible who taught unending torment always employed other words than those used by our Lord and his disciples.
+--- "everlasting," "eternal," "*Gehenna*," etc., in the Scriptures teach its limited duration, and were so regarded by sacred and profane authors, and that those outside of the Bible who taught unending torment always employed other words than those used by our Lord and his disciples.

-Professor Allen concedes that the great prominence given to
-\"hell-fire\" in Christian preaching is a modern innovation.
+Professor Allen concedes that the great prominence given to "hell-fire" in Christian preaching is a modern innovation.
 He says:
-\"There is more \'blood-theology\' and \'hell-fire,\' that is, the vivid setting forth of everlasting torment to terrify the soul, in one sermon of Jonathan Edwards, or one harangue at a modern \'revival,\' than can be found in the whole body of homilies and epistles through all the dark ages put together....
-Set beside more modern dispensations the Catholic position of this period (middle ages) is surprisingly merciful and mild.\"[^112]
+"There is more 'blood-theology' and 'hell-fire,' that is, the vivid setting forth of everlasting torment to terrify the soul, in one sermon of Jonathan Edwards, or one harangue at a modern 'revival,' than can be found in the whole body of homilies and epistles through all the dark ages put together....
+Set beside more modern dispensations the Catholic position of this period (middle ages) is surprisingly merciful and mild."[^112]

 ## Whence Came the Doctrine?